slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"Opportunity dances with those on the dance floor."
 -- H. Jackson Brown Jr. [1940]*

+> *"What do I want to know about investing that we can’t know?
+The exact role of luck in successful outcomes."
+-- Robert Schiller [1946]*

+> *"Nothing in the world is ever completely wrong.
+Even a stopped clock is right twice a day."
+-- Paulo Coelho [1947]*

 > *"If you risk nothing, then you risk everything."
 -- Geena Davis [1956]*

 > *"The quality of your life is in direct proportion to the amount of uncertainty you can comfortably deal with."
 -- Tony Robbins [1960]*

-> *"Things that come with little help of luck are more resistant to randomness."
+> *"Things that come with little help of luck are more resistant to randomness." (...)
+"I know that history is going to be dominated by an improbable event, I just don’t know what that event will be."
 -- Nassim Taleb [1960]*

+> *"Karma is just you, repeating your patterns, virtues, and flaws until you finally get what you deserve."
+-- Naval Ravikant [1974]*

+> *"The odd person is exceptionally lucky or unlucky.
+But in the vast majority of cases, people are exactly where they belong."
+-- Andrew Tate [1986]*

+> *"Risk is what’s left over when you think you’ve thought of everything."
+-- x@behaviorgap*

 > *"Taking risk is the ultimate expression of optimism."
 -- x@rapahelz*

+> *"Luck is probability engineering."
+-- x@schisofrenia*

 ### On hope and faith